-People are calling 2022 the year of pay transparency.
+People are calling 2023 the year of pay transparency.
 From the Senate floor to social media, people are demanding more open conversations about salary as a part of an equitable workplace.
-14 states have enacted different types of laws requiring pay transparency in job ads and new legislation continues to pass in 2022, such as this proposed bill in California.
+14 states have enacted different types of laws requiring pay transparency in job ads and new legislation continues to pass in 2022, such as this finalized bill in California.
 It’s no surprise many employers are realizing this trend is here to stay.

 Here’s what we’ll cover:

 - What you need to know about this emerging trend

 - How to decide what level of pay transparency is right for you